 In response, NMFS re-valuated and modified the methodology used to determine the C/P Coop Program's DPC for the 2014 fee calculation.
-NMFS elected to apply a similar revised methodology for all sectors for 2014-2016 to redetermine the DPC for those years and to use the revised methodology for all sectors going forward, including the 2017 and 2018 fee calculations.
+NMFS elected to apply a similar revised methodology for all sectors for 2014-2016 to redetermine the DPC for those years and to use the revised methodology for all sectors for all following calculations.